persquare/ZK2/README.md

 #
 # Markdown rendering
 # If no md_cmd given, all note text is rendered in a <pre></pre> environment
-# Rederer must accept markdown text on stdin and produce HTML on stdout
+# Renderer must accept markdown text on stdin and produce HTML on stdout
 # NB.
 An absolute path is required, and paths with spaces need to be doubly quoted:
 #   md_cmd = "~/bin/markdown" -- WRONG (relative path)
 #   md_cmd = "/Users/me/my tools/markdown" -- WRONG (spaces in path)